-A tattoo is a series of puncture wounds that carry dye into the different levels of the skin.
-At first, the tattoo may be swollen and there may be some crusting on the surface.
-It is normal for the tattoo to ooze small amounts of blood for up to 24 hours, and it may ooze clear, yellow, or blood-tinged fluid for several days.
+A tattoo is a series of puncture wounds that carry ink into the different levels of the skin.
+At first, the tattoo may be swollen.
+There may be some crusting on the surface.
+It's normal for the tattoo to ooze small amounts of blood for up to 24 hours.
+And it may ooze clear, yellow, or blood-tinged fluid for several days.

 Problems with tattoos include:

-Be sure to consider all aspects of getting a tattoo.
+Be sure to think about all aspects of getting a tattoo.
 A tattoo should be considered permanent.
 Tattoo removal is hard and may cause scarring.
 It may not be possible to completely remove a tattoo and restore your normal skin color and texture.
-If you have not yet made a decision about tattooing, see the Prevention section for information about tattooing.

 Temporary tattoos, such as henna tattoos (mehndi), may also cause problems.
-Although most of the ingredients in temporary tattoos are safe for application to the skin, there have been reports of allergic skin reactions (contact dermatitis) to the ingredients in some of the tattoos.
-Henna tattoos are not approved for use by the U.S. Food and Drug Administration (FDA).
-Henna is a plant-based dye and is approved for use only as a hair dye.
+Most of the ingredients in temporary tattoos are safe for application to the skin.
+But there have been reports of allergic skin reactions (contact dermatitis) to the ingredients in some of the tattoos.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: